aws-samples/awsome-distributed-training/1.architectures/7.sagemaker-hyperpod-eks/README.md

     * Provide the VpcId.
 This parameter is used to attach an additional /16 CIDR block (10.1.0.0/16 by default) to your existing VPC.
     * Provide the PrivateSubnet1CIDR.
 This parameter is used to specify the desired range to use for the additional /16 CIDR block and private subnet (10.1.0.0/16 by default).
 Please configure a CIDR range that does not overlap with your existing VPC.

 3. **Minimal Deployment** - Use minimal deployment mode if you want to use your own VPC and EKS cluster, and you want to manage the subnet and security group configurations in your environment by yourself.
-This optional only creates SageMaker HyperPod specific stuff like role, bucket needed for cluster creation.
+This optional only creates SageMaker HyperPod specific resources like role, bucket needed for cluster creation.
 Set the following parameters accordingly if you want to use minimal deployment mode.

     * Set CreateEKSCluster to false